Ignatower/voyansi-fullstack-challenge/README.md

 ## Environment Variables

-Create a `.env` file in the root dir:
+Create a `.env` file in the backend dir:

 ```env
 PORT=3000